mark3982/kernel-rs/README.md

  be linked for the VMA address.
 For a BIN format QEMU will load where it desires (is programmed to load) therefore your code must be position independant or be linked for the propery address.

+### How To Build

+  1. You need to figure out what target you want, and if supported. python3 make.py --showtargets

+  2. Next, you need to figure out what board you want: python3 make.py --showboards

+  3. Now, figure out what options you want to set or enable: python3 make.py --help

+  4. Put everything together, for example: python3 make.py --target=i686-unknown-linux-gnu --board=x86universal --ld=/usr/bin/i686-ld --gas=/usr/bin/i686-as --build

+  5. Hopefully the build completed OK!